The Respiratory System

 1. Ghon’s focus: Subpleural lesion (lung)

-2. Draining lymphatics: Show tubercles
+2. Draining lymphatics: Show tubercles (tiny granulomas)

 3. Hilar lymphadenopathy: Caseation